openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 The target must respond exclusively with configuration data relevant to the created subscription.

-The target must respond with an initial set of updates followed by a `SubscribeResponse` where the `sync_update` field is set to `true`.
-However, if the `updates_only` field in the `SubscribeRequest` was set to `true`, the target should skip sending the initial updates and only send a `SubscribeResponse` with `sync_update` set to `true` as per the base gNMI specification.
+The base behavior of the `Subscribe` RPC remains unchanged: the target must respond with an initial set of updates, followed by a `SubscribeResponse` with the `sync_response` field set to true.
+However, if the updates_only field in the SubscribeRequest is set to true, the target should omit the initial updates and instead send only a SubscribeResponse with `sync_response` set to true, in accordance with the gNMI specification.

 ### 2.2.2 ConfigSubscriptionSyncDone

 A `ConfigSubscriptionSyncDone` message is used by a gNMI target in a `SubscribeResponse` to indicate a commit boundary to the client.
-A commit boundary marks the completion point of a specific set of configuration changes.
+A commit boundary marks the completion point of a single set of changes associated with a commit.
-It indicates that all changes within that set have been committed and that all notifications triggered by the commit have been streamed to the client.
+It indicates that all changes within that set have been committed -- meaning the mechanism used to apply the changes reported no errors -- and that all notifications triggered by the commit have been streamed to the client.